Diet Pills Directory

 Pros and cons of 4 prescription weight loss drugs.

 A Look at Alli (Orlistat) for Weight Loss

 WebMD explains how the weight loss drug orlistat, marketed as Alli and Xenical, works, and its possible side effects.

-WebMD explains the uses and potential side effects of DHEA supplements, which some claim can help fight the effects of aging and improve health conditions such as depression.
+Read about the uses and potential side effects of raspberry ketone supplements, which some claim can help you lose weight.

 The Truth About Weight-Loss Pills